 Umami is considered the fifth basic taste; along with sweet, salty, sour and bitter.
 Chefs often describe umami as a savory quality or flavor.
 Quite frankly, it's delicious!
 Glutamate is precisely what provides the umami taste in foods.
 Glutamate is an amino acid found in many foods, such as parmesan cheese, milk, mushrooms and tomatoes.
 Glutamate is made by a fermentation process, much the same way that yogurt, vinegar and beer are made.
 And MSG is simply glutamate plus a simple sodium salt.
 The body treats the glutamate in MSG exactly the same way it treats glutamate that's naturally present in food.
 When foods with MSG are consumed, the body breaks the MSG down into glutamate and a tiny amount of sodium.

-For more on the science of MSG, check out this video from our friends at American Chemical Society (ACS), and be sure to join in on the conversation there: http://youtu.be/VJw8r_YWJ9k
+For more on the science of MSG, check out this video from the American Chemical Society (ACS), and be sure to join in the conversation there: http://youtu.be/VJw8r_YWJ9k

 Follow us on Twitter! https://twitter.com/MSGdish

 Subscribe to our channel: https://www.youtube.com/use...